peyo/booksearch-react/README.md

 ## BookSearch App

-Search for a book by title, author, subject, etc. using Google's Book API.
+Search for books by title, author, subject, etc. using Google's Book API.

 ## Objective and General Info About the App